sneakerfish/auto-status-report/README.md

 ## Ollama Setup

+You can use Ollama either locally or via Ollama Cloud.

+### Option 1: Local Ollama (Free)

 1. **Install Ollama** (if not already installed):
    ```bash
    # On macOS/Linux
    curl -fsSL https://ollama.ai/install.sh | sh

    # Or download from https://ollama.ai/download
    ```